Bleeding due to injury: applying a tourniquet. How to properly apply a tourniquet

 • Capillary and venous bleeding from small vessels in the presence of a wound cavity.

-• Often used in surgeries.
+• Often used in operations.

 Technique:

-Circular tug of limb
+Circular dragging of a limb

-Clamping on a vessel
+Clamping a vessel

-How to stop arterial, venous bleeding?
+How to stop arterial and venous bleeding?

-Step by step guide to bleeding
+Step by step guide for bleeding

-4. To prevent the development of acute anemia and to carry out the first therapeutic measures when it occurs:
+4. To prevent the development of acute anemia and carry out the first therapeutic measures when it occurs:

-capillary bleeding
+Capillary bleeding

 Venous bleeding

-arterial bleeding
+Arterial bleeding

 And so, the methods used to temporarily stop arterial bleeding are as follows: